Cycas rumphii: Distribution and habitat

 The cycad's range is centred on the Maluku Islands, extending northwards to Sulawesi, eastwards to New Guinea, and westwards to Java and southern Borneo.
 It also occurs on Christmas Island, an Australian territory in the Indian Ocean 300 km south of Java, in Australia's Top End (Darwin), and in Western Australia.
 It is cultivated in Fiji and Vanuatu.
 It is largely a species of tropical closed forest or woodland on calcareous soils in coastal habitats.
 It is often found on stabilised dunes formed of coralline sand and limestone.

 Relationships

 C. rumphii is part of a species complex which also includes C. circinalis from India, Sri Lanka, Indochina and southern China, and C. thouarsii from the Seychelles, Madagascar and eastern Africa.
 Differences between these taxa, which have sometimes been considered conspecific, lie mainly in the shape and indentation of the lamina of the megasporophylls.

 Uses

 The trunk of the cycad contains a starchy pith from which sago can be prepared by drying, grinding and washing.
 The seeds contain a toxic glucoside, pakoein, but can be treated to become edible by pounding, repeated washing, and cooking.
 The bark, seeds and sap are used in poultices to treat sores.
+Called Namwele in the Kastom culture of Pentecost, Vanuatu, the plant is sacred, a symbol of peace and status.